To view the Hymns, Readings and Notices please refer to the Church News Sheet which can be found by clicking here.

 Hosanna in the highest.

-may be to us the body and his blood;
+may be to us the body and blood

 took bread and gave you thanks;